paramanicksoumyadeep-hash/LandUseMap/README.md

 ---

 ## Future Work
-- Extend the model to handle multi-class land-cover classification.
+- Create an working website using streamlit to use the features of scripts.
-- Optimize preprocessing and augmentation for larger satellite datasets.
+- Optimize preprocessing for larger satellite datasets.
-- Explore deployment of trained models for real-time environmental monitoring.
+- Add features to find avalable plots for development and add environmental impact on Urbanizing Vegetation areas.

 ---